 The main draw of your portfolio will be the photographs of finished projects, but you may also want to include design concepts, mood boards, renderings, layouts, and other documents in your portfolio that show how you came to each final product.

-These additional images give potential clients a glimpse into your creative process.
-They show clients that you will be bringing a lot of expertise and thorough planning to each project you work on.
+These additional images give potential employers a glimpse into your creative process.
+They show that you will be bringing expertise and thorough planning to each project.

 Make your projects more compelling with small narratives.
 A short paragraph about your relationship with the client and the end result of the project is a great touch.

-If you can add actual testimonial quotes to each project, even better.
+If you can add testimonial quotes to each project, even better.

 Gather Portfolio Material